Frequently Asked Questions

 What is the payment policy?

-For all trips, a deposit of GB£200 or US$200 is required in order to confirm your booking, and the remaining amount is due one month prior to your departure.
+For all trips, a deposit of 10% of trip cost is required in order to confirm your booking, and the remaining amount is due 70 days prior to your departure.
 If you book on to our India tours less than 70 days prior to departure, the full balance will be due within 3 days of booking.

 How do I pay?

 After making a booking on our website, depending on whether you are paying in British pounds or US dollars, you will need to send your payment to our British account, or US account.
 If you are paying to our US dollar account, please make sure to let your bank know that you do not want them to use an intermediary bank and instead send it directly to the US dollar account at HSBC UK – otherwise you may be charged with a $25 intermediary bank usage fee!
 You can also choose to pay via PayPal, but they charge a %3.4 additional cost for their service.
 As soon as we see your payment come through we will issue you a receipt confirming it.

 British (GBP) bank account details:

 HSBC Account Name: The Dragon Trip Pte.
 Ltd.

 Branch Address: HSBC Bank Plc, 455 Strand, London, WC2R 0RH

 US$ (USD) bank account details (for customers based in the USA):

 Eastern Bank Account Name: The Dragon Trip LLC